 - A loan may not necessarily be cheaper and can be even more expensive.
 If you don't have a fixed income it might not be the best choice for you.

-- Having debt consolidation loans can look bad on your credit file and affect your chances of get-ting credit for other loans.
+- Having debt consolidation loans can look bad on your credit file and affect your chances of getting credit for other loans.

 - It's very important to compare different loans before you take out a debt consolidation loan.
 There could be a cheaper option, such as a normal secured loan or even a credit card.

 - You should seek financial advice before taking out a loan such as this.
-If you are often falling be-hind on your debts it might be more useful to get a debt management plan or another solution.
+If you are often falling behind on your debts it might be more useful to get a debt management plan or another solution.

 - Not everything is determined by the interest rate.
-You should compare the APRC for secured loans (annual percentage rate of charge), or the APR (the annual percentage rate) as this will in-clude all of the extra costs.
+You should compare the APRC for secured loans (annual percentage rate of charge), or the APR (the annual percentage rate) as this will include all of the extra costs.

-as depending on your own financial situation and the amount of debt that you are in, there could be a better option than taking a debt consolidation loan.
+It's important to compare loans as depending on your own financial circumstances and the amount of debt that you are in, there could be a better option than taking a debt consolidation loan.

-Pay off your debts with a Credit Card
+Pay off your debts with a credit card

 One possible option is a 0% interest balance transfer card.
 Many credit card companies will offer you an interest free card for 2 years, allowing you to pay off the balance of your debt and give you two years to pay this off.
 This is a much cheaper option but is only available to those with the best credit history, so it might not be suitable for everyone.

-If you are already in a position where you may need a debt consolidation loan, taking out further loans is not necessarily a good idea.
+If you are already in a position where you may need a debt consolidation loan, taking out further personal loans is not necessarily a good idea.
 A good option in this case might be a debt management plan.
 This is an agreement between the debtor and lenders on how you can repay their debts.
 A debt management plan is arranged by a third-party provider and can be done for free by StepChange , Payplan and National Debtline.